menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 4. To clear one or more entries from the DNS server cache, select the checkbox for the entries you want to clear.

-5. Click the Clear Selected button.
+5. Click the :guilabel:`Clear Selected` button.

 Backup and Restore (BIND Only)
 ------------------------------

 The Men&Mice Suite will automatically backup configuration for all BIND DNS servers it manages.
 The backup can then be used to restore the DNS server to the backed-up copy of the configuration.
 The backup is fully automatic and there is no configuration needed.

-Automatic backup can be disabled by setting the property BackupDNSServers value in Men&Mice central preferences to zero:
+Automatic backup can be disabled by setting the property ``BackupDNSServers`` value in Men&Mice central preferences to zero:

 .. code-block::
   :linenos: